My Life, Experience and Philosophy

 I see myself now as a silent hero of my own journey through life.
 We can all choose to stay in the known world but life comes-a-calling and we are asked to grow, develop, to move on and into the unknown world.
 Joseph Campbell's idea of the mono-myth (below) has strongly influenced and helped me.

 If we can view our issues and 'wounds' as opportunities for growth and spiritual unfoldment, we are enabled to experience our life more authentically; we can see the bigger picture and where our journey might lead us and the steps we can take - and also know that we have the inner strength to deal with the twists and turns along the way.

 Thus, most of the work I do is in helping people wake-up, to de-hypnotize themselves from the trance of old-conditioning, beliefs, and ego defences; to step out of a limited model of reality and into a life rich in purpose and meaning.

-Human-spirit is all about being the best we can be as human beings that, in turn, results in our spiritual/soul evolution.
-This is what we are here to do.
-To raise our consciousness from the dross of materialism to the higher levels.
+Human-spirit is all about being the best you can be as human being that, in turn, results in an expansion of consciousness and the evolution of your Soul.
+This is what we are here to do; to raise our consciousness from the dross of ego-materialism to the higher, more refined states.
 Yes, we need to experience the human stuff; the highs and lows, the 'wilderness', the despair, the loss, the existential issues of isolation, meaninglessness, and death, and take from this life what our Soul needs for its own evolution.
 Thus, in everything there is a lesson and I believe we should learn and experience all we can in the most authentic way possible, remaining true to ourselves.